 If they have no idea before they turn up what you are going to be speaking about you’ve already done them a huge disservice.

 Most of us are conditioned to turn up to a presentation and sit there passively listening.
-Many presenters suffer from the ‘Curse of Knowledge’ which is a ubiquitous human affliction that compels them to tell their audience everything they know.
+Many presenters suffer from the ‘Curse of Knowledge’.
+This is a ubiquitous human affliction that compels presenters to tell their audience everything they know.

 They will be expecting you to drone on for the first few minutes because that is what they are used to.
-The Mindful Presenter is fully aware that their first challenge is to break this pattern, challenge the status quo and get their audience thinking.
+The Mindful Presenter is fully aware that their first challenge is to break this pattern.
+They need to challenge the status quo and get their audience thinking.

 I had the pleasure of speaking to a group of university students one evening last week about public speaking.
-Mindful of the fact that most of them were probably already mentally exhausted from a full day of lectures, when they sat in front of me at 6pm the last thing they needed was another lecture.
+It dawned on me that most of them were probably already mentally exhausted from a full day of lectures.
+When they sat in front of me at 6pm the last thing they needed was another lecture.

-A room full of highly intelligent students had given up an evening to learn about public speaking and I ask them a question like that with a huge picture of Mickey Mouse on my slide.
+A room full of highly intelligent students had given up an evening to learn about public speaking.
+The last thing they expected was a question like that, with a huge picture of Mickey Mouse on my slide.